swiss/e-collecting-hackathon-team12/README.md

   - ~~Send public key from client.  ~~
   - ~~Display public key during signing.  ~~
 - Create a public key registry page for transparency? (blockchain with extra steps basicaly).
-- Allow commune to save private key in app if wanted ? how to link with their db if not provided ?
+- Allow commune to save private key in app if wanted ? separated vault for automated key exchange.

 ## Accessibility & UX
 -~~ Provide graph data as tables for screen reader compatibility.  ~~